clstoulouse/motu/README.md

 ### <a name="ClientAPI_Debug">Debug</a>
-Display all requests status managed by Motu server in the last [cleanRequestInterval](#BScleanRequestInterval] minutes.
+Display all requests status managed by Motu server in the last [cleanRequestInterval](#BScleanRequestInterval) minutes.
 Tables are sorted by time ascending.
 4 status are defined: